 How do I buy dumpling wrappers?

-To steer clear of these issues, I highly recommend purchasing dumpling wrappers and using them within 48 hours of purchase.
+To steer clear of these issues, I highly recommend purchasing dumpling wrappers and using them within three days of purchase.
 When using them, remember to keep any remaining wrappers securely sealed in their original plastic packaging.
 This practice helps prevent them from drying out, ensuring your dumplings turn out just right.
 Be sure to check for any traces of black or green mold.

 How do I make dumpling wrappers?